With so much advice available online, learning how to talk to girls on Tinder can feel daunting.

 Remember, it’s just a conversation

 For all the information and stress that surrounds this topic, all you’re really doing is having a conversation, right?
-Any time you catch yourself overthinking a message or agonizing over which word to use, bring yourself back to this point.
+It doesn't matter what app you're using, Tinder or any of the other top dating apps out there we've tried, any time you catch yourself overthinking a message or agonizing over which word to use, bring yourself back to this point.

 No public speaking, no intimidating cameras, just a casual text conversation between you and her.
-Now go ahead, take a deep breath and relax — learning what to message on Tinder is fun!
+Now go ahead, take a deep breath and relax -- learning how to talk to women on Tinder is fun!

 Humor is your friend